lresner/meetx/our_pedagogy.md

 - Introduce relevant and challenging material
 - Fun

-## A mEETx Teacher

 Both in terms of content and delivery style.

 1. High-Energy
 Teachers convey genuine enthusiasm and passion for subjects Consistently create space to talk about why a certain subject is not just important but awesome (in the truest sense of the word...awe-inspring)
 Encourage and reinforce participation
+Extra Extra — Passion + Enthusiasm + Energy (never enough)

 2. Interactive
--5-min rule: Teachers never speak for more than 5 minutes at a time -Every 5 minute block should bookend with an 'interactive practice' or other *CFU* -Use CFUs REGULARLY
+-5-min rule: Teachers never speak for more than 5 minutes at a time.
+"Popcorning" -Every 5 minute block should bookend with an 'interactive practice' or other *CFU* -Use CFUs REGULARLY